 Tyson Fury’s Suits: The Gypsy King Origins Story Through Fashion with Fashion House Claudio Lugli

-Once I began to undo the zip on the suit bag to show him the suit that lay underneath I could see Tyson was visibly excited to throw on the garments.
-The trousers came on first, followed by the shirt and waistcoat.
-As Tyson threw on the suit jacket to complete the look I could see that sleeve length was going to be a major problem.
-He looked down at his outstretched arms and said ‘I love the suit but what are we gong to do about the sleeves’….
+As I began to unzip the suit bag to reveal the garments, I could see the excitement in Tyson’s eyes as he threw on the trousers, followed by the shirt and waistcoat.
+But as he put on the suit jacket to complete the look, I could see that sleeve length was going to be a major problem.
+He looked down at his outstretched arms and exclaimed, “I love the suit, but what are we going to do about the sleeves?”

 There was a whopping 3.5 inches of distance between Tyson’s sleeve cuff and wrist, and I knew that this issue had to be rectified in time for the conference.
 Thankfully, Claudio is a master tailor, and we were able to have the sleeve length adjusted to specification in time for the event.

 As for the rest of the story, you can hear it exclusively on TalkSport.
 I recently spoke with James Savundra and Ade Oladipo and shared my first encounter with Tyson, detailing how it has impacted his unique iconography to this day.
 Click below to check it out!